Teenage pregnancy: Sexuality

 In most countries, most males experience sexual intercourse for the first time before their 20th birthday.
 Males in Western developed countries have sex for the first time sooner than in undeveloped and culturally conservative countries such as sub-Saharan Africa and much of Asia.

 In a 2005 Kaiser Family Foundation study of US teenagers, 29% of teens reported feeling pressure to have sex, 33% of sexually active teens reported "being in a relationship where they felt things were moving too fast sexually", and 24% had "done something sexual they didn't really want to do".
 Several polls have indicated peer pressure as a factor in encouraging both girls and boys to have sex.
 The increased sexual activity among adolescents is manifested in increased teenage pregnancies and an increase in sexually transmitted diseases.

 Role of drug and alcohol use

-Inhibition-reducing drugs and alcohol may possibly encourage unintended sexual activity.
+Inhibition-reducing drugs and alcohol may encourage unintended sexual activity.
 If so, it is unknown if the drugs themselves directly influence teenagers to engage in riskier behavior, or whether teenagers who engage in drug use are more likely to engage in sex.
 Correlation does not imply causation.
 The drugs with the strongest evidence linking them to teenage pregnancy are alcohol, cannabis, "ecstasy" and other substituted amphetamines.
 The drugs with the least evidence to support a link to early pregnancy are opioids, such as heroin, morphine, and oxycodone, of which a well-known effect is the significant reduction of libido – it appears that teenage opioid users have significantly reduced rates of conception compared to their peers who do not use opioids, and peers who do use alcohol, "ecstasy", cannabis, and amphetamine.